- Students will demonstrate an understanding of appraisal issues and make decisions given a specific scenario.

 You are conducting an initial review of 1TB of images created by your university photographer.
-You don’t have time to review every image, but you examine a few folders to get a feel for the image collection.
-During your random review you discover two things.
+You don’t have time to review every picture, but you examine a few folders to get a feel for the image collection.
+During your random review, you discover two things.
 Some images show young women and men in odd poses in gym-like attire.
 Some poses involve arm flexing, various position highlighting areas of the body, etc. There are many of these images.
-Occasionally in this series of photos, you’ll see a well-known professor in the shot touching the image subject obviously adjusting their poses.
-This professor is well-known because they authored a widely acclaimed book on anatomy.
+Occasionally in this series of photos, you’ll see a well-known professor in the shot touching the image subject adjusting their poses.
+This professor is renowned because they authored a widely acclaimed book on anatomy.

-Also during your cursory review of the images, you find a few images of a music festival that was sponsored by the university.
+Also during your cursory review of the images, you find a few photos of a music festival that was sponsored by the university.
 This music festival was a major event on campus a decade or so ago.
 There are several years worth of these images.
-Many of the images are of the bands that played, wide crowd shots, etc. During the examination of one year selected at random to help determine the types of images/shots, you discover an image of a young women exposing herself to the camera.
+Many of the images are of the bands that played, wide crowd shots, etc. During the examination of one year selected at random to help determine the types of images/shots, you discover an image of young women exposing herself to the camera.

 - Do the two unusual series of images mean a more in-depth appraisal of these records is needed?

 - Are some records in these two series university records?
 Are some not?

 - If a more in-depth appraisal of records is needed, given the number of records what do you do?

-- Does the subject matter effect how you approach appraisal?
+- Does the subject matter affect how you approach appraisal?